launchdarkly/find-code-references-in-pull-request/README.md

 ## Permissions

-This action requires a [LaunchDarkly access token](https://docs.launchdarkly.com/home/account-security/api-access-tokens) with read access for the designated `project-key`.
+This action requires a [LaunchDarkly access token](https://docs.launchdarkly.com/home/account-security/api-access-tokens) with:

+1. Read access for the designated `project-key`
+2. (Optionally) `createFlagLink` role when `create-flag-links: true`

 Access tokens should be stored as an [encrypted secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

 To add a comment to a PR, the `repo-token` used requires `write` permission for PRs.
 You can also specify permissions for the workflow with: